Who were the wise men?

 The magi were probably rulers and priests from Persia who believed the stars told the future.

-The wise men did not visit Jesus when He was in the manger.
-(Only the shepherds visited Jesus there.)
+The wise men didn't visit Jesus when He was in the manger.
 Because they were astrologers (people who believe the stars tell the future), they followed the star of Bethlehem to Nazareth, where Jesus and His parents were living.
-They went there two years after Jesus was born.
-The star of Bethlehem had moved to that city, showing the wise men that Jesus had moved as well.

 Bible Truth